Lilla-Kavecsanszki/downwarddog/README.md

 ### F17 Delete button

 When the user clicks on the "Delete" button, a confirmation dialog box pops up, prompting the user to confirm whether they really want to cancel their booking.
-If the user decides not to proceed with the cancellation, they can click on "Cancel," and the booking will remain intact, and they will stay on the same page with all their bookings visible.
+If the user decides not to proceed with the cancellation, they can click on "Cancel," and the booking will remain intact, they will also stay on the same page with all their bookings visible.
 However, if they click on "OK," the booking will be deleted.
 The page will then refresh automatically, and the deleted booking will no longer appear in the list of approved bookings, giving the user a clear indication that the cancellation was successful.

 ![Delete Button](README_docs/images/delete_button.png "delete_button")

 ### F18 Update button and Dropdown

 On the opposite side of the "Delete" button, the user has the option to update the number of dogs they wish to bring with them to the booked class.
 They can do this by selecting the desired number from a dropdown menu.
 The dropdown menu allows the user to choose any number between 1 and 5, with 5 being the maximum number of dogs they can bring.

 ![Dropdown](README_docs/images/dropdown.png "dropdown")